lelit/pglast/docs/ast.rst

    .. attribute:: resultRelation
       :type: int

-      Rtable index of target relation for
-      INSERT/UPDATE/DELETE/MERGE; 0 for SELECT

    .. attribute:: hasAggs
       :type: bool

-      Has aggregates in tlist or havingQual

    .. attribute:: hasWindowFuncs
       :type: bool

-      Has window functions in tlist

    .. attribute:: hasTargetSRFs
       :type: bool

-      Has set-returning functions in tlist

    .. attribute:: hasSubLinks
       :type: bool

-      Has subquery SubLink

    .. attribute:: hasDistinctOn
       :type: bool

-      DistinctClause is from DISTINCT ON

    .. attribute:: hasRecursive
       :type: bool

-      WITH RECURSIVE was specified

    .. attribute:: hasModifyingCTE
       :type: bool

-      Has INSERT/UPDATE/DELETE in WITH

    .. attribute:: hasForUpdate
       :type: bool

-      FOR [KEY] UPDATE/SHARE was specified

    .. attribute:: hasRowSecurity
       :type: bool

-      Rewriter has applied some RLS policy

    .. attribute:: isReturn
       :type: bool

-      Is a RETURN statement

    .. attribute:: cteList
       :type: tuple